TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/22 - Song of Solomon/Song of Solomon 1/Song of Solomon 1.5.md

 ---

-I am black, but comely, Oh ye daughters of Jerusalem, As the tents of Kedar, As the curtains of Solomon.
+I am dark, but lovely, you daughters of Jerusalem, like Kedar's tents, like Solomon's curtains.